01 May 4 Surprisingly Simple Ways to Increase Customer Referrals

 These little touches are what keep your customers from forgetting about you completely, and prompt them to say positive things about you to others.

-4. Dare to be different.
+4. Dare to be different as a home business.

 When a company does something unexpected, they become the topic of discussion everywhere.
 When BarkBox launched in 2011, they quickly became the talk of the town…in fact, lots of towns.
 A monthly treat subscription – like jelly of the month – but for dogs??
 The idea was so convenient that it worked.

 The same idea can apply to your business.
-The idea is to create a signature for yourself, something that sticks in clients’ minds and causes them to bring your name up when they hear of a friend or family member who needs your services.
+The idea is to create a signature for yourself, something that sticks in customer’s’ minds and causes them to bring your name up when they hear of a friend or family member who needs your services.
 Ship a basket of homemade treats with a handwritten card, etc. It doesn’t have to be fancy, just different enough to be memorable.

-Why spend so much on past clients?
+Why spend so much on past customers?

 According to Nielsen: